2 Samuel 22

 Introduction

-Chapter 22 is David's great song of thanksgiving, preserved almost identically as Psalm 18.
-Positioned here in the narrative — after the Absalom crisis, after the Gibeonite resolution, after the catalogue of Philistine wars — it functions as a retrospective doxology: the whole arc of David's life, from Saul's pursuit to the imperial victories, gathered and offered back to God as praise.
-The poem is one of the most sustained pieces of Hebrew poetry in the narrative books of the Old Testament.
-It moves through three major movements: crisis and divine rescue (vv.
+Chapter 22 is David's song of thanksgiving, preserved almost identically in Psalm 18.
+Positioned here in the narrative — after the Absalom crisis, the Gibeonite resolution, and the catalogue of Philistine wars — it serves as a retrospective doxology: the whole arc of David's life, from Saul's pursuit to later victories, gathered up and returned to God as praise.
+The poem is one of the longest sustained pieces of Hebrew poetry in the narrative books of the Old Testament.
+It unfolds in three movements: crisis and divine rescue (vv.
 1–20), the character of the God who rescues (vv.
 21–30), and the warrior's victory and universal praise (vv.
 31–51).
-As a psalm it is complete in itself; as a conclusion to 2 Samuel it is a theological statement — the whole story has been a story of deliverance.
+As a psalm it stands complete in itself; as a conclusion to 2 Samuel it makes a theological claim: the whole story has been one of deliverance.

-The poem's most striking section is verses 21–25, where David claims righteousness and blamelessness before God.
-After chapters 11–12 — after Bathsheba, after Uriah, after Nathan's judgment — this claim reads differently than it would if read in isolation.
-David knows his own failures.
-He also knows his restoration.
-The language of righteousness here is covenant faithfulness across a lifetime, not moral perfection in any given moment.
-David is not claiming sinlessness; he is confessing that his fundamental orientation has been toward God, and that God has been faithful to respond to that orientation.
+The central difficulty lies in verses 21–25, where David claims righteousness and blamelessness before God.
+After chapters 11–12 — after Bathsheba, Uriah, and Nathan's judgment — the claim cannot be read as it would in isolation.
+David knows his failures, and he knows his restoration.
+The language of righteousness here refers to covenant faithfulness over the course of a life, not moral perfection in every moment.
+David is not claiming sinlessness; he is saying that his life, in the end, has been directed toward God, and that God has been faithful to meet him in that posture.
 The final verse (v.
-51) — "He shows loving devotion to His anointed, to David and his descendants forever" — is the theological capstone of the whole book: the Davidic covenant, the promise that grounds all Israel's future hope.
+51) — "He shows loving devotion to His anointed, to David and his descendants forever" — is the theological capstone of the book: the Davidic covenant, the promise on which Israel's future hope rests.

 The Theophanic Rescue (vv.
 1–20)